marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 #### Data Normalization

 Once the data are cleaned (see below), the next step is to normalize the data.
-The normalization process can affects the data range (i.e., simple compression or expansion to get data in the [0, 1] range) or alters the data statistics, mean and variance.
+The normalization process can affects the data range (i.e., simple compression or expansion to get data in [0, 1] interval) or alters the data statistics, mean and variance.

 ##### Min-Max normalization (Normalizer)